 It’s because we’ve been in the cubicle.
 We know what it’s like.

 That’s why we make sure we never have to go back.

-So, my advice to all those in that state of post graduation limbo wondering what on earth to do with their life, is this:
+So to all those in that state of post graduation limbo wondering what on earth to do with their life, whether to travel or work, how to cure the wanderlust they keep feeling every day, is this: